 Income Tax Liability for Deficiencies

 Don't need to pay back the deficiency?
 Great!
-But you may owe taxes on that amount.
+But you might owe taxes on that amount.

 How Are Deficiency Judgments Collected?